CXX-Qt - Safe interop between Rust and Qt

 }

-If a signal is defined on the base class of the QObject then #[inherit] can be used to indicate to CXX-Qt that the Q_SIGNAL does not need to be created in C++.
+If a signal is defined on the base class of the QObject then #[inherit] can be used, which will cause CXX-Qt to access the existing Q_SIGNAL from the base class.

-A full example can be found in the qml features.
+A full example can be found in the qml features example.

 Connecting to a signal